jrandj/aws-security-specialty/README.md

     * You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.
 You cannot tag a flow log.
 Once you have created a flow log, you cannot change its configuration.

     * Not all IP traffic is monitored.
-For example, instances contacting the Amazon DNS server (if you used your own DNS server that would be logged), DHCP traffic etc.
+For example, instances contacting the Amazon DNS server (although if you used your own DNS server that would be logged), DHCP traffic etc.

 1. Given a description of the network infrastructure for a VPC, analyze the use of subnets and gateways for secure operation.